7 Creative Outdoors Activities For Preschoolers

 My kids love to be outside.
 And it never ceases to amaze me how much they will find to do outside they just dont get bored!
 Even if theyre just walking around the yard theyre perfectly happy just being.

 In contrast, when theyre inside the house it seems they are constantly asking for something to eat, drink, play with, watch, or theyre crying over miniscule injuries.
 For some reason that doesnt happen outside!
 So of course we spend as much of our time as possible outside. 🙂 And although they dont really need me to direct their play often, sometimes I feel the need for more organized playtime.

 Ideas for Creative (Sometimes Educational) Play Outside:

-- Take a nature book with photos of outdoors items outside and have your kids find the items in the pictures.
-Then read a few facts about them.
+Take a nature book with photos of outdoors items outside and have your kids find the items in the pictures.
+Then read a few facts about it.